 The most common style guide in commercial book publishing is the Chicago Manual of Style (which is currently in its 17th edition), but many publishers make their own in-house style guides that deviate from the general rules.

-In most cases, whether you’re self-publishing or submitting for traditional publication.
-The CMoS guide is a great place to start.
-Of course, if there’s a rule you don’t like and you’re self-publishing, you can make your own rule!
+In most cases, whether you’re self-publishing or submitting for traditional publication, the CMoS guide is a great place to start.
+One of the best self-editing tips that self-publishing authors don’t realize is that if there’s a rule you don’t like and you’re self-publishing, you can make your own rule!
 Just be sure to apply the rule consistently throughout your writing and to let your editor know about your preference.

 Deviating from the Style Guide